How Other Craft Fair Vendors can Increase Your Sales

 STEP 1

-Define who your ideal customer is.
-Are they male or female, younger or older?
+Define your ideal customer; are they male or female, younger or older?
 What interests do your customers have in common?
 Are they environmentally, health or trend-conscious?
 Maybe the majority of your customers are parents, college students or people who love to travel.

-You really need to have a clear definition of who you’re targeting and what their needs or interests are before you can start thinking about other products that would work with yours in a craft fair booth.
+You need to have a clear definition of who you’re targeting before you can start thinking about other products that would work with yours in a craft fair booth.

 STEP 2